Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Introduction

 \section{Introduction}

-Computer vision and multimodal foundation models are moving into educational settings with the promise of helping teachers notice participation patterns, summarize class discussions, identify confusion, and reflect on instructional practice.
-The appeal is obvious: classrooms are rich multimodal environments in which video, audio, language, gesture, gaze, and temporal interaction all convey pedagogically meaningful information.
-This is precisely why classroom AI has become a growing topic within multimodal learning analytics (MMLA) and classroom observation research~\cite{blikstein2016mmla,ochoa2016augmenting,worsley2016situating,dimitri2018signals,ahuja2019edusense,sumer2018teachers,sumer2023engagement,guerrero2025review}.
+Large language models and multimodal foundation models are entering educational settings through classroom assistants, teacher-facing dashboards, tutoring tools, and systems that summarize classroom discourse.
+These systems can help teachers notice participation patterns, recover discussion histories, and reflect on instructional practice.
+Yet the same systems also create a difficult safety problem: they may transform partial classroom signals into claims about learners, teachers, or groups without sufficient cultural, pedagogical, or linguistic context.

-At the same time, classrooms are one of the least forgiving environments in which to deploy black-box multimodal systems.
-They contain many people, substantial occlusion, shifting seating layouts, overlapping speech, varied activity structures, and strong distribution shift across schools, cultures, age groups, and subjects.
-More importantly, educational targets such as engagement, confusion, self-regulation, participation opportunity, or collaboration quality are not directly visible in the way that object categories are visible.
-They are theory-laden constructs inferred from partial evidence, shaped by pedagogy and context, and often contested across stakeholders~\cite{buckingham2019hcla,buckingham2024hcla,cukurova2020promise}.
-A student looking away from the board may be disengaged, reading a worksheet, checking peer work, waiting for a speaking turn, or simply processing a question.
-A long pause after a teacher prompt may indicate confusion, reflection, lack of opportunity, translation delay, or ASR failure.
+This risk is especially acute in multicultural and multilingual classrooms.
+Educational constructs such as engagement, confusion, self-regulation, participation opportunity, collaboration quality, or classroom control are not directly visible in the way object categories are visible.
+They are theory-laden interpretations inferred from partial evidence and shaped by local pedagogy, classroom norms, language practices, age group, subject, and stakeholder expectations~\cite{buckingham2019hcla,buckingham2024hcla,cukurova2020promise}.
+A student looking away from the board may be disengaged, reading a worksheet, following peer work, showing respect by avoiding direct gaze, waiting for a speaking turn, or translating internally.
+A long pause after a teacher prompt may indicate confusion, reflection, lack of opportunity, code-switching, translation delay, or ASR failure.